 TOPIC: The Five Factors of Intergenerationality: Characteristics that make your Church Friendly to all ages.

 Tammy Tolman (AUS)

 Tammy Tolman is the founding Pastor of an Intergenerational Creative Arts community in Australia.
 Tammy has been actively involved in Ministry to children and their families for 31 years.
 She and husband of 31 years have two adult children.
-Tammy is a trained teacher and has a Degree In Theology from ACOM and is currently doing her Ph.D. in Intergenerational Ministry.
+Tammy is a trained teacher and has a Degree In Theology from ACOM and is currently doing her Ph.D. in Intergenerational Ministry at Cardiff University in Wales.
 She has written two books, curriculum, worship music for kids and families.
 Tammy speaks at Conferences throughout Australia, NZ, USA, Lebanon, UK, Asia and Cambodia.
 She is passionate to see the “family of God” be empowered to grow and walk the life long journey of faith together.

-TOPICS: "Faith Community" Momentum when confined to small spaces
+1. "Faith Community" Momentum when confined to small spaces.

 Duane Major (NZ)

 Duane Major is one of the pastors at SouthWest Baptist Church, Christchurch.
 He is involved in leading the collaboration of local communities, local mission initiatives, the ministries of the church and independent trusts.
 He is passionate about taking the biblical truths he knows and loves and turning 'the church' inside out, putting legs on what "being church" 24/7, in the community, around us, across all ages looks like.
 His wealth of experience and knowledge will inspire and resource you